SoksophalSORN/phishing-detection-machine-learning-wazuh-scripts/docs/google-web-risk-demo-setup.md

 ```

 A successful test returns HTTP `200` with a `threat` object containing
 `MALWARE`.
 This verifies the key and API connectivity.
-The phishing
+The planned phishing
 integration will normally request `SOCIAL_ENGINEERING` instead.

 Common errors: